 Getting a smart thermostat can help reduce your bills in a few different ways.
 It can be programed to work at certain hours, it can also be synced with some third-party applications that will allow for the thermostat to turn your systems on whenever you are within a certain distance from your house.
-Some thermostats also offer room sensors so that the target temperature is the one that has someone in it.
+You can connect your thermostat with your provider Reliant Energy rates to see how much power you’re spending in real-time and be more conscious about it.

 - Replace your light bulbs

 This might seem like a small one but some houses that have ceiling lights in multiple rooms can eat up a lot of electricity if the bulbs are not energy efficient.
 It’s always worth it to make a one-time investment in high energy LED lights and having all the bulbs replaced.

 One last thing to note is you can save on your energy bills by following your local electricity supplier’s peak times and only using the major appliances outside of peak times.